Event Trends Blog

 For live events, every participant arrives with a device that allows them to follow and share your event in multiple ways.
 Make it easy for them."

+While technology is key in creating new event experiences, it is up to the event organisers to use these opportunities to their advantage.
 The more efficiently event managers can cater to the needs of attendees and provide them with greater opportunities to stay engaged, the more valuable and memorable an event will be.
 While there’s no shortage of opportunities - think tailored messaging, streamlined purchasing, real-time assistance, and virtual engagement - all attendees want to feel included and involved throughout the entire event period.

 The rising popularity of smaller (or micro) virtual events has enabled many event organisers to deliver smaller, niche events to a more targeted audience.
-Usually lasting no more than 1.5 hours, these events not only act as a profitable additional revenue source, but provide additional value to an organisation’s target audience.
+Usually lasting no more than 1.5 hours, these events not only act as a profitable additional revenue source but provide additional value to an organisation’s target audience.
+Costing far less in terms of time, money and resources than traditional multi-session or multi-day events, smaller virtual events will continue to expand in both popularity and style.
+Examples include coffee talks, lunch & learn sessions, virtual happy hours, and book clubs.

 An event provides a prime opportunity for security breaches - and with 1.3 billion corporate events taking place each year, data security is fast becoming a hot topic of priority for industry workers.